 Depending on the Writer: How much Frank fights to help innocents and how much because he likes killing, as well as how sane he is in general.
-This gets downright meta in the MAX "Bullseye" arc, where Bullseye nearly drives himself crazier trying to figure out Frank's exact motivation.
-His feelings towards other Marvel heroes he runs in to also varies with the writer.
+His feelings towards other Marvel heroes he runs into also varies with the writer.
 Does he view them as admirable but too soft?
 Just annoying obstacles in his path?

 Depraved Dwarf: Frank and Wolverine take on an entire gang of these at one point, led by the midget brother of a mafia boss killed by Frank.
 It doesn't end well for them (or Wolverine).

 The Determinator: Frank, of course.
 As he once said, "A man who doesn't have anything to lose, can't help but win."